christopherfoxjr/Digitz/notes.md

-## Press S to aave, Q to quit, and "I" to "chat"
+## Press "S" to aave, "Q" to quit, and "I" to "chat"